hqyyqh888/DeepUnfolding_WMMSE/README.md

 `UW_conj_gradient.py`: The conjugate gradients of the variables (U and W) in the last layer of the deep-unfolding neural network;

-`generate_channel.py`: Generate the complex Gaussian channels, which could also be modified to other channel models;
+`generate_channel.py`: Generate the complex Gaussian channels, which could be modified to other channel models;

-`test_model.py`: To test the model.
+`test_model.py`: Import the trained model and test its performance.

 # Blackbox CNN
 ## Data Prepareation